 6. How much will the Hurricane Maria program cost and how is it being funded?

 In fiscal year 2018, NIST allocated slightly more than $5 million to start the Hurricane Maria program.
-This, along with any additional funding that will be needed, comes from the redirection of NIST laboratory allocations.
+In fiscal years 2019 and 2020, NIST allocated slightly more than $4 million per year to support the program.
+These funds, along with any additional funding that will be needed, come from the redirection of NIST laboratory allocations.

 7. Why is NIST looking at emergency communications, evacuation procedures and public response along with the performance of buildings and infrastructure?

 NIST recognizes that evacuation planning and emergency communications play a critical role in public response to a major hurricane or windstorm.
 For example, NIST’s investigation of the May 2011 tornado that struck Joplin, Missouri, showed that multiple factors, including conflicting or uncertain information early in the warning process, contributed to a delayed or incomplete response by residents in the tornado's path.
 Based on these findings, NIST made recommendations for improving emergency communications that warn of imminent threat from tornadoes.

 8. In the time since Hurricane Maria struck Puerto Rico, there have been differing accounts of the numbers of fatalities attributable to the storm.
 Will NIST be addressing these discrepancies in its program?